Come On Over Tour: Background

 Rehearsals began in May 1998 at the Olympic Center in Lake Placid, New York.
 Twain says she was shocked to hear of the success of the tour, believing she would only sellout floor seats in the arenas and amphitheaters where the concerts were performed.
 She would later comment on how comfortable she felt with touring compared to her early days of success as a nightclub performer in Ontario.
 Twain recalls traveling in busted vans, hauling her own equipment and the minimal wages she received during that time.
 However, she states she was very young and saw it as an opportunity to have fun.
 To help promote the tour, Twain held radio contests in the markets where she would perform.
 The winner would appear on stage with Twain to perform her first single, "What Made You Say That", with the band, while Twain performed the backing vocals.
 On March 18, 1999, at the Corel Centre in Ottawa, 14 year old Avril Lavigne performed on stage with Twain and was later signed to Arista Records the following year.
-For a similar contest, Twain chose nine singers and fours drummers from Shaker Heights High School to perform onstage with her at Blossom Music Center in Cuyahoga Falls, Ohio.
+For a similar contest, Twain chose nine singers and four drummers from Shaker Heights High School to perform onstage with her at Blossom Music Center in Cuyahoga Falls, Ohio.

 On its premiere concert, Twain became emotional after performing "From This Moment On".
 After composing herself, she told the audience about the death of her parents and explained how it motivated her to have the life she's able to live now.
 She continued her story stating the last performance her parents saw of her was when she opened for Bernadette Peters and the Toronto Symphony Orchestra at the Roy Thomson Hall on February 8, 1987.
 While on the road, Twain received additional recognition, earning two Grammy Awards, diamond certification on both The Woman in Me and Come On Over and she appeared on VH1 Divas alongside Celine Dion, Gloria Estefan, Mariah Carey and Aretha Franklin.
 Furthermore, Twain participated in a benefit concert for Amnesty International in Paris, France at the Palais Omnisports de Paris-Bercy.
 She performed with Bruce Springsteen, Peter Gabriel, Alanis Morissette, and Radiohead.
-To continue her philanthropy, Twain visited survivors of the Columbine High School massacre and donated the proceeds of her May 11, 1999 concert at Coors Amphitheatre to the high school.
+To continue her philanthropy, Twain visited survivors of the Columbine High School massacre and donated the proceeds of her May 11, 1999, concert at Coors Amphitheatre to the high school.